 “Then what kind of ship is it?”
 Kiluron asked.
 “Another from the Hiblanicho Isles?”

 “I – I don’t think so, my lord.”
-Doil sounded increasingly nervous.
+Doil shifted in his seat.
 “It’s difficult to explain.
 It would be easier if you just saw it for yourself.”

 “Sure, that sounds great,” Kiluron agreed.
 “If only there were light outside to see anything with…oh wait.”
 He looked pointedly at his Advisor, who flushed.